 This is the first part of a multi-part series I want to start titled “Understanding Clojure”.
 Often times I come across Clojure code that can be refactored a bit better or even there’s an existing function to do X. Hopefully I can shine some light on some aspects of Clojure you didn’t know existed.

 When optimizing datomic queries, it’s best to put the most restrictive clauses first.
-Doing so, the datomic query engine can be more performant.
+Doing so, the datomic query engine can perform better.

 I was inspired to try growing an avocado tree after some new friends mentioned theirs.
 As I was about to cut open my daily avocado this morning for breakfast, I figured I would give it a shot.
 I mean, we do have four empty planters on our deck we need to fill.